basmussen/tomcat-common/README.md

 Tomcat Common
 =============

-Enables JNDI URL support for Tomcat.
+Enables **JNDI URL** support for **Tomcat**.
 You can configure your applications for different environments like local dev, tests server, integration tests and production.

 Tested with Tomcat 7